ChristopheMalo/Use-SASS/README.md

 - Use variables
 - Use nesting
 - Use referencing parent selectors: &
-- Nested propertier with 'namespaces'
+- Nested properties with 'namespaces'
+- Use interpolation #{}
 - Code partial Sass files, name the file with underscore: _name-of-partial-file.scss and use with @import directive
 - Use @import
 - Create mixins with @mixin